Lars von Haartman

 Baron Lars Arvid Axel von Haartman (24 March 1919 – 28 October 1998) was a Finnish ornithologist, artist, poet and writer who came from a noble family of Swedish descent.
-He was best known for his long-term studies of the pied flycatcher and served as a professor of zoology at the University of Helsinki from 1968 to 1984.
+He was best known for examining the population dynamics of birds through a long-term study of the pied flycatcher.
+He served as a professor of zoology at the University of Helsinki from 1968 to 1984.